For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 21. Art galleries – Even if you don't consider yourself an art connoisseur, art galleries can be pretty fun.
 Look out for special exhibitions or art galleries in impressive buildings.
 The top of the BALTIC Centre for Contemporary Art in Newcastle, for example, offers stunning views over the river as well as world-class art.
 Plus, many galleries are free!

-22. Trampoline park – There is really no better feeling than releasing stress with an hour of uninterrupted jumping at a trampoline park.
+22. Trampoline park – There is no better feeling than releasing stress with an hour of uninterrupted jumping at a trampoline park.
 Flip Out has parks all over the UK and a one-hour session is usually under £15 (prices vary per location).
 A two-hour session won't cost much more, but beware – trampolining is more tiring than you'd think!

 23. Board game night – If you already have board games at home, this one's totally free!
 If not, see if any local pubs or cafes have games available for customers to play.
 Avoid Monopoly (or else you'll be there all night) and try something a bit different like Exploding Kittens or Cluedo.